 Application checklists may be further subcategorized according to the job or task they are used for.
 To illustrate, a checklist used when requesting admission to medical school is called a medical school application checklist.
 Other examples are travel checklists, SAT checklists, university application checklists, law school application checklists,

-A hallmark of an effective application checklist is its accuracy and level of organization.
+A hallmark of an effective application sample checklist is its accuracy and level of organization.
 Remember, a checklist is a memory aid.
 Therefore, a good one should make learning (or at least, remembering) something more convenient.

 Here are a few tips on how to make all that possible:

-The first rule in making an application checklist is to follow a clutter-free and organized layout.
+The first rule in making an application checklist form is to follow a clutter-free and organized layout.
 To do this, use checkboxes or tick boxes that are uniformly aligned.
 Create tables that have uniformly sized rows and columns.

 An organized layout makes the content of the checklist easier to read and fill out.